 Do not be led to believe that this is an effective in-office professional treatment.
 It needs to be used every day at home to have any hope of helping.

-Punctal Plugs (which retain your tears in your eye for longer)
+Punctal Plugs to retain your tears in your eye for longer: ~$400

-Protective eyewear (to reduce evaporation from wind, air-conditioning, during sleep or travel: from $99
+Protective eyewear to reduce evaporation from wind, air-conditioning, during sleep or travel: from $99

 Dry eyes can be aggravated by regular cosmetics and face creams.
 Specialised Skin Care and Cosmetics ranges can allow dry eye sufferers to wear make up and moisturise without further irritating their eyes.